 Acupuncture began as a practice of medicine over 3500 years ago in ancient China.
 It has continued to evolve as a complete system of medicine.
-The use of Chinese medicine and acupuncture in Miami FL has become increasingly popular during the past several decades to treat a wide variety of conditions.
+The use of Chinese medicine and acupuncture in St Petersburg FL has become increasingly popular during the past several decades to treat a wide variety of conditions.
 One reason it is such a sought-after treatment is that it is a holistic treatment that gets good results while decreasing stress and improving overall health.
 Acupuncture can usually achieve these results for a much lower cost than conventional medical treatments.

 - Back pain and sciatica